MicrosoftDocs/visualstudio-docs/docs/python/vs-tutorial-01-06.md

 **Previous step: [Installing packages and managing your Python environment](vs-tutorial-01-05.md)**

 Visual Studio provides direct integration with local Git repositories and those that reside on services like GitHub and Visual Studio Team Services.
-The integration includes cloning a repository, committing changes, and so on.
-TODO
+The integration includes cloning a repository, committing changes, and managing branches.

 This topic describes creating a local Git repository for an existing project.
 For a walkthrough of creating a project from a remote Git repository, see [Quickstart: clone a repository of Python code in Visual Studio](quickstart-03-project-from-repository.md).